 |Section 4/5 and 5/6|

 The section 4/5 trailhead has moved 900m from Birthday Waterhole to the section 4/5 junction.
-The water tank has also been removed from Birthday Waterhole.Two new shelters have been built at Birthday Waterhole and Hugh Gorge.
+The water tank has also been removed from Birthday Waterhole.Shelters are now available at Birthday Waterhole and Hugh Gorge.
 Facilities include water tanks, toilet, sleeping platforms and tent pads.
 View photos of the shelters below.

 |Section 7 and 8|

-A new shelter has been built at the section 7/8 trailhead at Serpentine Chalet.
+A shelter is now available at the section 7/8 trailhead at Serpentine Chalet.
 The shelter has two new rain water tanks, sleeping platforms and cupboards.

-The photographs below show the new shelters built at Hugh Gorge and the section 4/5 junction on the Laparinta Trail.
+The photographs below show the shelters built at Hugh Gorge and the section 4/5 junction on the Larapinta Trail.